mattermost/mattermost-load-test-ng/docs/terraform_loadtest.md

 ## Prerequisites

 - [Terraform](https://learn.hashicorp.com/terraform/getting-started/install).
 Version 0.14 is required and can be found [here](https://releases.hashicorp.com/terraform/).
-- AWS credentials to be used as described [here](https://www.terraform.io/docs/providers/aws/index.html#authentication).
+- AWS credentials to be used as described [here](https://www.terraform.io/docs/providers/aws/index.html#authentication-and-configuration).
-- A valid Mattermost E20 license, required to run the load-test through the [`coordinator`](coordinator.md).

 If you're a Mattermost staff member, please use [AWS Single Sign-On](https://aws.amazon.com/blogs/security/aws-single-sign-on-now-enables-command-line-interface-access-for-aws-accounts-using-corporate-credentials/) to generate API credentials for the [AWS credentials file](https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file).
 Credentials generated for mattermost-loadtest will remain active for 12 hours, at which point you will need to generate new credentials using the Single Sign-On portal.
+If you save the profile in the credentials file, make sure to use the name `mm-loadtest`.
+- A valid Mattermost Enterprise license, required to run the load-test through the [`coordinator`](coordinator.md).
+If you're a Mattermost staff member, you can get a test license in the [~Team: Self-Serve](https://community.mattermost.com/private-core/channels/team-self-serve) channel.

 ### Clone the repository